Black Elster

-The Black Elster or Schwarze Elster (/de/; Carny Halšter; Čorny Halštrow) is a 179 km long river in eastern Germany, in the states of Saxony, Brandenburg and Saxony-Anhalt.
+The Black Elster or Schwarze Elster (/de/; Carny Halšter; Čorny Halštrow) is a 179 km river in eastern Germany, in the states of Saxony, Brandenburg and Saxony-Anhalt.
 It is a right tributary of the Elbe.
 Its source is in the Upper Lusatia region, near Elstra/Halštrow.

 The Black Elster flows through the cities Kamenz/Kamjenc, Hoyerswerda/Wojerecy, Senftenberg/Zły Komorow, Lauchhammer, Elsterwerda, Bad Liebenwerda, Herzberg and Jessen.
 It flows into the river Elbe at Elster (Elbe), upstream from Wittenberg.

 Geography

 The river rises in the Lusatian Highlands (Upper Lusatia) about 1.5 km south of the village Kindisch in the borough of Elstra on the eastern flank of the 396 m high Kuppe, a subpeak of the Hochstein.
 From here the Black Elster flows initially in a northerly direction through Elstra, Kamenz, Milstrich and Wittichenau; from Hoyerswerda it flows in westwards to Elsterheide.
 Further downstream, after 63 km, it crosses the Saxon-Brandenburg border and flows through Senftenberg, Ruhland and Lauchhammer to Elsterwerda.
 From here it heads in a northwesterly direction through Bad Liebenwerda, Herzberg and Jessen before emptying into the Elbe in the municipality of Elster (Elbe) (river kilometre 198.5).

 The most important tributaries of the Black Elster are the Hoyerswerdaer Schwarzwasser, the Pulsnitz, the Große Röder, the Kleine Elster and the Schweinitzer Fließ.